unit214/website/blogposts/climate-transparency-report-2023.md

 CO<sub>2</sub>e Emissions: 🚅 249 kg, 🚙 70 kg, ✈️ -- kg, 🏨 118 kg

 Travel to clients, conferences, and team events necessitated a mix of comfort and sustainability.
-In 2023 we did not book a single flight and were able to reduce our travel significantly.
+In 2023, we did not book a single flight and were able to reduce our travel significantly.
-In total we reduced our travel impact by over 90%.
+In total, we reduced our travel impact by over 90%.

 ## <span style={{ color: '#F489A0' }}>Benefits & Team Events (2.050 kg CO<sub>2</sub>e)</span>